Run a node on Concordium#

 When you run a node on the Concordium blockchain, you are participating in the Concordium blockchain by validating transactions.

-Nodes are required for most things, from using a Concordium wallet to baking.
+Nodes are required for most things, from using a Concordium wallet to validation.
 You can choose to run a node yourself or you can have a third-party provider run a node for you.
 If you choose to run the node yourself, you can choose from four different platforms to run your node: Ubuntu, Windows, MacOS, or Docker/Linux.

 System requirements to run a node#